-In accordance with the Federal Student Right-To-Know and Campus Security/Clery Act (S.580) of 1990 as amended in 1998, each institution of higher education is required to annually prepare a Uniform Campus Crime Report (UCR) consistent with FBI's Uniform Crime Reporting System.
+In accordance with the Federal Student Right-To-Know and Campus Security/Clery Act (S.580) of 1990 as amended in 1998, each institution of higher education is required to annually prepare an Annual Security Report (ASR) consistent with FBI's Uniform Crime Reporting System.
 The report reflects the crime statistics on the property of the institution for the proceeding calendar year.
 The statistical crime categories to be reported are listed below, along with the number of incidents that occurred on Castleton's campus in the given year.

 The following statistics and more information on campus safety are available as a PDF.